Jeff-Glatz/muse/README.md

 Because of this, the first thing to do when running the simulator is to use the `kungzhi.muse.osc.simulation.MuseSimulator` MBean to send a configuration message.
 After that, the `kungzhi.muse.osc.simulation.BandPowerSimulator` MBean can be used to send random band power data.

+Don't forget to turn on the OSC client in Muse Workbench in order to start receiving the stream of OSC muse messages.